Jarriett Buie

 Jarriett Buie (born September 7, 1985) is an American former football defensive end.
 He was signed by the Tampa Bay Buccaneers as an undrafted free agent in 2009.
 He was also a member of the Florida Tuskers of the United Football League, Montreal Alouettes Canadian Football League, and the Tampa Bay Storm, Arena Football League which he holds the Storm single game sack record.
 He played college football at South Florida.
 He is currently serving In the United States Army since April 2, 2012.

-Early years
+Early life

 Attended Armwood High School in Seffner, Florida.
 Ranked 22nd-best defensive end by Rivals.com Ranked as 25th-best player in the state by Tampa Tribune and 39th by Orlando Sentinel Ranked No. 2 overall player in Tampa Bay area by St. Petersburg Times and also a member of that papers all-Suncoast team First-team Class 4A all-state for (15-0) state champion Armwood High Hilllsborough County Defensive Player of the Year by Tampa Tribune 44 tackles prior to state playoffs, including nine sacks and 14 tackles for loss Also had two caused fumbles.